 No matter what industry you’re in, one of the most important documents you’ll send (and receive) is an invoice.
 And whether your business is well underway or just getting started, chances are that some people in your organization are still not entirely sure about what is an invoice?

 This crucial document outlines the buyer, the seller, the product or services exchanged, and how to pay the bill.
+We’ve already published an article with the list of 10 crucial invoice parts.
 Below we identify the various elements of an effective invoice, and the importance of each.

 You may consider your company’s logo, or name in an enlarged font, at the top of the invoice template.
 This will make the document easily-recognizable by clients and customers.
 (Learn more about professionally looking invoice templates).